 - Move your hands (knuckle side up) under the dough gently, and continue stretching it by pulling it toward yourself.
 Pull in slow movements, and walk around the table (and the dough), pulling it on all sides a little bit at a time.
 Stretch the dough little by little, by walking in circles several times.
 It should be equally thin everywhere by the time you're done.
 The middle of the phyllo and the sides should be equally stretched.

-- Continue this all around until the dough is of the thinness of cigarette paper.
+- Continue to stretch until the dough is of the thinness of cigarette paper.
 Additionally, if at some additional point(s) during stretching you feel the dough needs more oil, dab it in again, 2-3 tablespoons at a time.
+Finally, as you're spreading the dough, shape it into a large rectangle or a circle.

 - Try to avoid rips and holes as much as you can.
 If they do happen, work around them, or try to patch them by lightly pinching them together.
 (If the dough keeps ripping in a big way, read the article.
 You may have to start over!)